 - whether or not there are any alternative options

 - what may happen if a person decides not to have the exam

 - when to expect to receive and discuss the results with a doctor

 A person does have the right to refuse any test their doctor recommends.

 There is currently no cure for metastatic breast cancer.
-According to the NCI, treatment can help:
+According to the

 - slow or stop the spread of the cancer

 - relieve the symptoms to improve quality of life